 Archaeology Wales and Archaeology England currently employ approximately 45 managers, archaeologists and support staff.
-We have main offices in Llanidloes and Caerphilly, and satellite offices in Swansea, Conwy, Manchester, Birmingham and Bristol.
+We have main offices in Llanidloes and Treforest, and satellite offices in Swansea, Conwy, Manchester, Birmingham and Bristol.
 Finds and environmental processing, and artefact and ecofact analysis are undertaken in Caerphilly.

 Our staff have a wide range of skills, varying from project management, finance, personnel and marketing, to those associated with surveying, excavating, the preparation of desk-based studies, and the analysis of artefacts, ecofacts and human remains.